uc-cdis/gen3.org/content/resources/user/query-data.md

 }
 ```

-* Result: applying the `file_name` and `submitter_id` arguments results in only the files that match the provided string exactly, while using a `quick_search` argument returns all files that match the sub-string, two in this case.
+* Result: applying the `file_name` and `submitter_id` arguments returns only the files that match the provided string exactly, while the `quick_search` argument returns all files with a submitter_id that matches the sub-string, two in this case.

 ```
 {